 Do not write with the intention of others reading it.
 Keep it hidden and do not share it with anyone.
 This will allow you to get the most out of the journal as you are writing to you and therefore can trust yourself to be as honest as you care to be.

 This means it is safe and secure, plus you have it at all times to share anything you want with it.

 (5) Occasionally Look Back On Previous Entries

 This will show you how much you've changed and achieved over time.
 Trust me, you'll appreciate the motivation and nostalgia you get from this.

 Journal entries are best when they are not scheduled or obligatory.
 When you feel the need to record something, open it up.
 Do not set deadlines as it feels too much like school or work and you will find it annoying.

 (7) No Rules

 If you want to stick quotes in, type it up and print it out, use different colours, draw... do what you want.
-I had this problem initially, when I kept thinking "Chris, you have to write this particular way always" and that is rubbish.
-Free yourself of all your business rules and just express yourself however and whenever you please.
+I had this problem initially, when I kept thinking "Chris, you have to write this particular way always" and that is just not true.
+Free yourself of all your rules and just express yourself however and whenever you please.

 (8) Date and Time Each Entry

 This just allows you to easily keep track of events and entries